ortegarod/helmet-check/docs/README.md

 we need to use Java 11 to build the Runelite plugin - you're on mac terminal so use jenv - run the build and the user can test the plugin directly through intellij - API token is already in place and confirmed syncing with backend

 @runelite contains the github repo for Runelite

+- don't be a pushover and agree to everything - state your case.